Saturday, 6 July 2013

 When we got there, it was a rough, rocky path that climbed over a spur and onto the well-tended slopes above the village of Poussan.

-Entering the streets, we saw that Poussan was a “circulade”, a mediaeval fortified village laid out inside a circular defensive wall.
+Entering the streets, we saw that Poussan was a “circulade”, a mediaeval fortified village laid out inside a circular defensive wall, like la Calmette of a few days before.
 The commercial activity was in the wide outer ring road, presumably the line of the original ramparts.

 The workman, deprived of this innocent pleasure, then wandered over and talked to us.
 He had spent five years in Quebec but had never managed to get residency there, so he was now discontentedly back in his native land, tied down with a wife and children, and envious of our freedom.

-It took luck to pick the right road to take from the several that radiated out from Poussan, but we did it, and continued our gentle ramble.
+It needed luck to pick the right road to take from the several that radiated out from Poussan, but we did it, and continued our gentle ramble.